Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

        - Remove the load from the hook.
        - In the recovery control box, press the push button “Recovery up” to disengage the nut.
 Check that the “Recovery engaged” light switches off and the “Recovery disengaged” light switches on.

-       Note: At the end of this procedure the Motosuiveur® worm is locked in the elastomers in the lift side.
+       Note: At the end of this procedure the MotoSuiveur worm is locked in the elastomers in the lift side.
 With the main motor, make a 1 second movement at low speed in the down direction to unlock the screw.

 .. rubric:: Potential reasons for a recovery engagement failure